maxsitt/insect-detect-docs/docs/modeltraining/train_detection.md

 single neural network.
 This new approach makes the model very fast and enables it to use for real-time inference, even on resource-constrained hardware.
-After the first release, several new YOLO versions improved the initial model and formed the ["YOLO family"](https://blog.roboflow.com/guide-to-yolo-models/){target=_blank}.
+After the first release, several new YOLO versions improved the initial model and formed the [YOLO family](https://blog.roboflow.com/guide-to-yolo-models/){target=_blank}.

 Check out the provided [Python scripts](../software/programming.md){target=_blank} and the recommended [processing pipeline](../deployment/detection.md#processing-pipeline){target=_blank}
-for more information on how to deploy the detection models.
+for more information on how to deploy your custom trained detection model.

 ---

 ## YOLOv5

-**YOLOv5n** is the most recommended model for the DIY camera trap at the moment!
+**YOLOv5n** is the most recommended model for the DIY camera trap at the moment.

 [YOLOv5](https://github.com/ultralytics/yolov5){target=_blank}
 ([Jocher, 2020](https://doi.org/10.5281/zenodo.3908559){target=_blank})